 Dates and Deadlines

-Isn't it frightening to think if we didn't have any more raw materials we couldn't produce smartphones and without energy we couldn't charge them?
+Would it not be frightening to think if we did not have any more raw materials – we could not produce smartphones and without energy, we could not charge them?
 We would literally lose contact with the outside world.

-To maintain our accustomed standard of living, our resource requirements must continue to be met and sockets must still provide electricity.
+To maintain our accustomed standard of living, our resource demands must continue to be met and sockets must still provide electricity.
 At the same time, however, the environment cannot continue to be damaged as it has been.
-We need innovative strategies for energy and raw material supply – a task with great responsibility and excitement for future engineers!
-The course of study at RWTH meets these challenges: It focuses on both aspects of a sustainable, resource-conserving raw material and energy supply: environmentally compatible extraction and utilization of raw materials on the one hand and provision of sufficient quantities of energy on the other.
+We need innovative strategies for energy and raw material supply – an exciting task with great responsibility for future engineers!
+This interdisciplinary course of study at RWTH meets these challenges: It focuses on both aspects of a sustainable, resource-conserving raw material and energy supply: environmentally compatible extraction and utilization of raw materials on the one hand and provision of sufficient quantities of energy on the other.

-A single suitable raw material stands at the center of energy supply.
+A suitable raw material is at the center of energy supply.
 Fossil fuels, which have a bad reputation, play just as important of a role as renewable energies.
-Coal, gas, and oil on one side and biofuel, sun, wind, and water on the other – they all contribute to a basic supply.
+Coal, gas, and oil on the one hand and biofuel, sun, wind, and water on the other – they all contribute to a basic supply.
 The impending withdrawal of nuclear energy from our energy supply means a good mix of consistently available resources and intermittent energy sources is needed.

 Students complete courses forming the foundation of the course of study, and can then choose from three specializations beginning in the third semester.
 This allows them to pursue their interests and expand their technical skills:

-Aside from subjects focusing on theory, practical courses are also offered which provide an important look and experience in professional practice.
-The practical component includes a 40-day internship at a German company but is not restricted to the German market.
+Aside from subjects focusing on theory, practical courses are also offered which provide an important insight into and contact with professional practice.
+The practical component includes a 40-day internship at a German company but it is not restricted to the German market.
 The curriculum is supplemented with exciting field and laboratory work in addition to research excursions to, for example, Australia, Canada, and Brazil.

-Safe and clean energy and raw material supply isn't just important in Germany.
+Safe and clean energy and raw material supply is not just important in Germany.
 New strategies are being drafted and researched worldwide, which offers students in this course of study the possibility to gain experience abroad.
-The ERASMUS+ mobility program allows Bachelor's students to study at a variety of European partner universities for one or two semesters.
-RWTH maintains a number of partnerships with universities outside of Europe as well, including in China, Russia, the United States, Thailand, Brazil, Australia, and Canada.

 If you are interested in studying sustainable resources and energy supply, you should be interested in science and engineering.
 During your basic studies in the first two semesters you will intensively focus on math, particularly differential and integral equations, mechanics, and chemistry.
 Unlike the other engineering sciences, this course of study required advanced interest in geological relationships.
 RWTH Aachen offers a bridge program to intensify and complete your knowledge before beginning studies.